Alberto del Canto

 Alberto del Canto (c.
-1547 – 12/10/1611) formally Alberto Vieira do Canto, was a noble and military Portuguese conquistador who explored the north of Mexico, where he was founder from various cities.
+1547 – 1611), formally Alberto Vieira do Canto, was a Portuguese noble, military captain, and conquistador who explored northern Mexico, where he was the founder of several cities.

 Biographical synthesis

 Birth and youth

-In the year of 1547 he was born in Praia da Vitória of the Azores, son of Mr. Sebastião Martins do Canto and Mrs. Maria Dias de Vieira.
+In 1547 he was born in Praia da Vitória of the Azores, son of Mr. Sebastião Martins do Canto and Mrs. Maria Dias de Vieira.

-Personality

-Clearly an adventurer, self-confident, and natural leader.
-From a very young age as a 30-year-old captain, he discovered mines, and founded new towns.

-Alberto do Canto e Dias de Vieira or Alberto Vieira do Canto, according to Portuguese custom, was feared and respected, for which he repeatedly imposed himself as the founding mayor of Saltillo.

-He was also distinguished by his manhood, adventurous demeanor and blond hair, for which he was besieged by the few women.
-It is said that he came to court Doña Juana Porcallo, Diego de Montemayor's wife in the year 1581.
-He was also a horse trainer.

 Foundations in North America

 Trip to America

 It is not clear how and when he arrived in New Spain.
 Some authors say that he embarked from the Islands of Castile in 1562.

 However, there is certainty of his presence in 1562 in New Spain in Zacatecas to the region of San Martín and Mazapil since he was recruited by Francisco de Ibarra. which was part of the early explorations of the newly established Nueva Vizcaya 1554.
 He was definitely not part of the other group of explorers from the east entering through Tampico with the Carbajal and de la Cueva group in 1560.